riperiperi/FreeSO/README.md

 # FreeSO

 A full reimplementation of The Sims Online, using Monogame.
-FreeSO aims to be faithful to the original game as well as include quality of life changes such as hardware rendering, hi res output and >2 floor houses.
+FreeSO aims to be faithful to the original game as well as include quality of life changes such as hardware rendering, Hi-res output and >2 floor houses.

 FreeSO currently depends on the original game files (objects, avatars, ui) to function, which are available for download from EA servers.

 ![image](https://cloud.githubusercontent.com/assets/6294155/9020736/622dae10-3815-11e5-8e03-7b0cfb4261ff.png)